bergiste/getting-cleaning-project/README.md

-See CodeBook.md for more details
+All instructions are in CodeBook.md Please see that file for more details